First performance at 40th Anniversary⬇︎

 Performed on 23rd November, 2003 for the 50th Anniversary

 Performed by Gifu Symphony Orchestra

-Respecting classical structure, it’s been written to be totally new style of symphony with combining with Japanese traditional drums in the 4th movement.
-The 1st movement starts with the dramatic and mighty introduction.
-The beautiful horn melody changes the theme of the piece in the second movement and it plays an important role throughout the lest of the music.
-Hiro wishes this music tells the Japanese beautiful spirit to people all over the world.
-This is how it titled “JAPAN”.
-Use your imagination to feel Japanese spirit!
+Although it respects classical structure, it is written to be a totally new style of symphony, incorporating traditional Japanese drums in the 4th movement.
+The 1st movement starts with a dramatic and mighty introduction.
+The beautiful horn melody introduces a new theme in the second movement, and it plays an important role throughout the rest of the music.
+Hiro wishes for this music to convey the beautiful spirit of Japan to people all over the world.
+Therefore, it is titled “JAPAN.”
+Use your imagination to feel the Japanese spirit!

 (manuscript: 144pages / Duration: approx.30min.)

 1st Movement : Maestoso–Allegro con brio